sonic-net/sonic-mgmt/sdn_tests/testplans/gNMI-Wildcard-Subscription-Test-Plan.md

 # **Objective**

-This document outlines gNMI wildcard subscription feature testing for GPINs on Brixia, and defines test cases for all paths that need wildcards subscription for SB400 switch.
+This document outlines gNMI wildcard subscription feature testing for Sonic-Gnmi, and defines test cases for paths that support wildcards subscription.

 # **Overview**